Hearty Quinoa Vegan Chili Recipe

 Autumn is one of my favorite times of the year.
 This is when it starts to cool off and I can begin making hearty soups and stews again.
 But since I’m a vegetarian, hearty takes a little bit different form than what you might think of when you conjure up the aromas and textures of a classic chili recipe.
-That’s right, I only make vegan chili.
+That’s right, I only make plant-based chili.

-What makes a great veggie chili recipe?
+How to make a great veggie chili

-For this unique version of an easy chili recipe, I’m trading in the classic carne for quinoa and adding two beans, (red kidney and black beans), with slightly differents sizes, flavors and textures.
+For this plant-based version of an easy chili recipe, I’m trading in the classic carne for quinoa and adding two beans, (red kidney and black beans), with slightly different sizes, flavors and textures.
 That’s really the key!
-And to make it a somewhat sexy version of chili I added extra spice, but we’ll get to that later.
-I think these flavorful additions make for the best vegan chili around!
-It is definitely my favorite chili recipe this season.

-Why should you add quinoa to your chili?
+Why I add quinoa

 Quinoa is one of the most protein-rich foods available.
 That’s because it’s a complete protein, containing all nine essential amino acids.
 In addition, it has twice the fiber content of most other whole grains.
 (Did you know that getting enough fiber is one of the steps in our 10 Steps to Sexy diet?)